 The tailwinds of the last few years also supported Castle over the course of the past twelve months and led to further cash generation.
 However, net cash inflows for the past twelve months were significantly lower compared to previous years due to the increased maturity profile of the underlying investments.
-An effective and efficient distribution process for its available liquidity remained one of Castle's key priorities also during the past year.
-Castle used various share buyback programs as well as repayments from general legal reserves from capital contributions.
-In total, Castle returned over USD 200 million to its shareholders during the course of 2018.
-This brings the overall distributions made since the implementation of the harvesting strategy in April 2012 to over USD 665 million or in other words, 99 per cent of the company's NAV as per end of April 2012.
-While the remaining portfolio is of high quality, the investment manager continues to benchmark expected returns with current pricing and, should pricing on the secondary market prove attractive, may consider accelerating the realisation of the portfolio on a case-by-case basis.
+Also during the past year, one of Castle's key priorities under the prevailing realisation scheme remained then effective and tax efficient distribution process for its available liquidity.
+Castle used a combination of different share buyback programs as well as repayments from general legal reserves from capital contributions.
+In total, Castle returned over USD 57 million via different share buyback program and capital repayments to its shareholders during the course of 2019, which brings the overall distributions made since the implementation of the harvesting strategy in April 2012 to over USD 720 million.
+While the remaining portfolio is of high quality, the investment manager continues to benchmark expected returns with current pricing and, should pricing on the secondary market prove attractive, may consider accelerating the realisation of the portfolio in a punctual way.